hamstergem/hamster/README.md

   # => 1
 ```

-Because of this, the returned copy would be lost thus
+Because of this, the returned copy would be lost, thus
 making the construct useless.
 Instead `Hash#put` accepts a
 block instead of an explicit value so we can still do
 something similar: